XmYx/ainodes-engine/README.md

 <img src="docs/main.png" alt="Main Image">

-<p>Ainodes Engine is a simple and easy-to-use Python-based node engine that is built on top of the popular Qt Node Graph Engine.
-The project is designed to provide users with an intuitive and user-friendly platform for creating and managing node graphs with ease.</p>
+<p>aiNodes is a simple and easy-to-use Python-based AI image / motion picture generator node engine.</p>

 <p>The engine comes packed with various features and functionalities, and some of the backend and nodes are heavily inspired by ComfyUI, a web-based node engine repository.</p>